mauduran/task-manager/README.md

 This web app allows users to manage their tasks.
 It includes basic user sign up and sign in and Get, Post, Put and Delete operations on the tasks.

+It is important to note that to use docker-compose the Docker Engine and the docker-compose CLI have to be installed.

 ## Running with Docker Compose

 The web app solution is comprised of three docker containers (frontend, backend, database) and the relationship between them is managed using docker compose.